Project

 R.functionfunctionname does call-function invocation supplying parameters for the named function.

-RE: Using Saxon-JS in a (pure) functional way - Added by Jan-Paul van der Velden over 7 years ago
+RE: Using Saxon-JS in a (pure) functional way - Added by Jan-Paul van der Velden almost 8 years ago

 Are there concrete plans to enhance to performance of Saxon-JS?
 Especially for this use case?